WGSExtract/WGSExtract.github.io/README.md

 * **[BETA v4 Installer](https://get.wgse.io/WGSExtract-Beta_latest_installer.zip)**
 * **[ALPHA v4 Installer](https://get.wgse.io/WGSExtract-Alpha_latest_installer.zip)**
 * **[Dev(eloper) v4+ Installer](https://get.wgse.io/WGSExtract-Dev_latest_installer.zip)**
 >NOTE: If your release states it is v44 from December 2022 or January 2023, then the microarray generator for Build 38 files (Nebula default) will not work properly (nor report an error).
-Rerun your installer to get the latest release after January 2023.
-This mostly only affected people doing a Beta or Alpha install between 25 June and 9 July and who are trying to process build 38 BAMs/CRAMs (Nebula default deliverable).
+Rerun your installer to get the latest release dated February 2023 or later.
+This only affected people doing a Beta or Alpha install between 25 June and 9 July 2023 and who are trying to process build 38 BAMs/CRAMs (the Nebula default deliverable).

 These are just the installer scripts.
 You need to download, unpack and run the installer for your OS.
 See the **Installation Section** in the [v4 Alpha](https://get.wgse.io/WGSExtract_v4_User_Manual) manual for more details about how to install on your platform.
 See the **v4 Release Notes** in the installation directory for more information about the updates in the current release.
 The initial program installation is just under 1GB but can grow in size as more reference genomes are loaded into the library.
 This program size is miniscule compared to the 50+ GB BAM files it operates on.